MA – Counseling, LMHC

 It’s so nice to meet you.
 Here’s a little more about me.

 Welcome to Inner Phoenix Embodied Arts, a private counseling practice for folks who like things a little different, a little more active, a little more natural and holistic.
-I’ve found that when your whole self comes to the session (not just your mind or brain, but your physical body, your heart and spirit), a whole lot more healing and awareness can happen, including integration of all your parts and systems.
+I’ve found that when you bring your whole self comes to therapy (not just your mind or brain, but your physical body, your heart and spirit), a whole lot more healing and awareness can happen, including integration of all your parts and systems.

 How We’ll Get There